bfraser/puppet-grafana/README.md

 }
 ```

+#####`data_dir`

+The directory Grafana will use for storing its data.
+Defaults to '/var/lib/grafana'.

 #####`install_dir`

 The installation directory to be used with the 'archive' install method.
-Defaults to '/opt/grafana'.
+Defaults to '/usr/share/grafana'.

 #####`install_method`